Antoin Sevruguin: Ethnographical photography

-Some of Sevruguin's portraiture fed preexisting stereotypes of Easterners but nevertheless had a commercial value and today prove to be historical records of regional dress.
+Some of Sevruguin's portraitures fed preexisting stereotypes of Easterners but had commercial value, and today, they are proven to be historical records of regional dress.
 Photographic studios in the nineteenth century advertised a type of picture known in French as "types".
 These were portraits of typical ethnic groups and their occupation.
-They informed the European viewer, unfamiliar with Persian culture, about the looks of regional dress, handcraft, religion and professions.
+They informed the European viewer, unfamiliar with Persian culture, about the looks of regional dress, handcraft, religion, and professions.
 Photographing regional costumes was an accepted method of ethnological research in the nineteenth century.
-Many European ethnological museums bought Sevruguins portraiture to complement their scientific collection.
-Museums collected pictures of merchants in the bazaar, members of a zurkhana (a wrestling school), dervishes, gatherings of crowds to see the taziyeh theatre, people engaged in shiite rituals and more.
-Sevruguins portraits were also spread as postcards with the text: 'Types persans'.

-Sevruguin was a photographer who had no boundaries in portraying people of all sorts of social classes and ethnic backgrounds.
-He portrayed members of the Persian royal family as well as beggars, fellow countrymen of Iran or Westerners, farmers working fields, womenweavers at work, army officers, religious officials, Zoroastrians, Armenians, Lurs, Georgians, Kurds, Shasavan, Assyrians, and Gilak.
+Many European ethnological museums bought Sevruguin portraiture to complement their scientific collection.
+Museums collected pictures of merchants in the bazaar, members of a Zurkhana (a wrestling arena), dervishes, gatherings of crowds to see the Ta'zieh (Iranian dramatic presentation depicting the Passion of Shite Imams), people engaged in Shiite rituals, and more.
+Sevruguin's portraits were also spread as postcards with the text: 'Types persans' (French for Persian types).
+Sevruguin was a photographer who had no boundaries in portraying people of all social classes and ethnic backgrounds.
+He portrayed members of the Iranian royal family as well as beggars, fellow countrymen of Iran or Westerners, farmers working fields, rug weavers at work, army officers, religious officials, Zoroastrians, Armenians, Lurs, Georgians, Kurds, Shasavan, Assyrians, and Gilak.

-Sevruguin's photographic studio
+Sevruguin's Studio

-Many Westerners who lived in Persia and travellers who visited the country brought back pictures from Sevruguin, mentioning him in travelogues of the time.
-Sevruguin's photographic studio was located on the Avenue Ala al-Dawla and was not the only photographic studio in this street.
-Local people could have their picture taken in this studio as well.
-They could pose in front of a painted backdrop.
-Most pictures were taken as a glass negative and printed out as an albumen print.
-Often a logo with Sevruguin's name was printed on one side of the picture.
-Many 19th century tourists misspelled his name, finding it difficult to spell it in Western languages: Sevraguine, Sevrugin, Sevriogin, Segruvian, and Serunian for example.
-His name was phonetically spelled Sevr-joe-gien.
+Many Westerners who lived in Iran and travelers who visited the country brought back photographs from Antoin Sevruguin, often mentioning him in their travelogues of the time.
+Sevruguin's photographic studio, located on Avenue Ala al-Dawla, was one among several photographic studios on that street.
+Local residents could have their pictures taken in his studio, often posing in front of a painted backdrop.
+Most photographs were captured as glass negatives and printed as albumen prints.
+These prints frequently featured a logo with Sevruguin's name on one side.
+However, many 19th-century tourists found his name challenging to spell in Western languages, leading to various misspellings such as Sevraguine, Sevrugin, Sevriogin, Segruvian, and Serunian.
+Phonetically, his name was spelled "Sevr-joe-gien."

 Vandalism

 In 1908 the world was denied the rich collection of Sevruguin's images when Cossacks of Mohammad Ali Shah Qajar (reigned from 1907–1909) inadvertently bombed his store in suppression of Zahiru’d-Dawla, the constitutionalist Governor of Rasht.
 His house along with the whole street was burned.

-Up to that point Antoin had seven thousand plus photographs.
+Up to that point, Antoin had seven thousand plus photographs.
 Only two thousand were salvaged.
 As the photographs depicted numerous figures associated with the former Qajar regime and showed "conditions far removed from his own notions of a modern westernized nation", Reza Shah Pahlavi (reigned from 1925–1941) confiscated the remaining images.